ycm-core/YouCompleteMe/README.md

     your platform.
 If mono is not installed, install it.
     When on Windows, be sure that [the build utility `msbuild` is in your PATH][add-msbuild-to-path].

-  - Go support: If go is not installed on your system, install it and add it to your path.
+  - Go support: If go is not installed on your system, [install it][go-install] and add it to your path.
 Navigate to `YouCompleteMe/third_party/ycmd/third_party/gocode` and run `go build`.

   - TypeScript support: As with the quick installation, simply `npm install -g